jcmdln/snagem/README.md

 Quickstart
 ---
-This section outlines how to quickly run Snagem
+This section outlines how to quickly run Snagem.

 ### Local
 ```sh